Sequential Cohort Selection under Uncertainty: Experiments in the Sequential Setting

 \section{Experiments in the Sequential Setting}

-We consider a \emph{multi-stage} policy learning setting inspired by a real-world scenario, such as a college admissions office that revises its admission strategy yearly.
-The objective is to improve decision-making over time by learning from past outcomes.
-Each stage corresponds to an admissions cycle (year), and the admissions policy is updated based on observed performance of previously admitted students.
-All our experiments are performed on simulations, because of the interactive nature of the problem: a fixed dataset only includes data for students that have been admitted.
+We consider a \emph{multi-stage} (sequential) policy learning setting inspired by real-world decision processes such as university admissions, where policies are revised over time based on observed outcomes.
+The goal is to iteratively improve decision-making using information collected from previous admission cycles.
+Each stage corresponds to an admission cycle (year), and the admission policy is updated based on the observed performance of previously admitted students.